espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Loose Time's Arrow.md

 # Loose Time's Arrow
 ![[systems-pf2e-icons-spells-loose-times-arrow.webp|150]]

 You pluck the time stream like a bow-pull one string back, release, and watch a creature fly.
-All affected targets are [[Quickened]].
+All affected targets are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]].
 They can use the extra action only to Step or Stride.